 Once in Lindos, it is said that they went on to construct The Temple Of Athena in honor for their safe escape from their homeland.

 Over many years of course, this temple became frail and needed restoration work.
 Cleobulus was able to generate funds from the local people in order to carry out this work and he is credited with its reconstruction.

 If you visit the Acropolis of Lindos even today, you can still see some of the remains of The Temple Of Athena.

 Cleobulus was said to live until the age of seventy.
 Now, if you visit Lindos, you will see a large stone on the opposite peninsular to the Acropolis of Lindos.
 This is referred to as the Tomb Of Cleobulus.
-It is a beautiful setting with a gorgeous view of his native Lindos, but it is actually said that he is not buried there at all.
+A beautiful setting with a gorgeous view of his native Lindos don’ you think?
+Although it is actually said that he is not buried there at all.